robguevarra/gh-website/ProjectDocs/Build_Notes/email-system-phase-2_campaign-management.md

 > 3. Align your work with the project context and design context guidelines
 > 4. Follow the established folder structure, naming conventions, and coding standards
 > 5. Include this reminder in all future build notes to maintain consistency

+## Campaign Scheduling and Email Delivery Workflow Documentation (2025-05-16)

+### 1. Campaign Scheduling Process

+The campaign scheduling process has been implemented and tested successfully.
+Here's a detailed breakdown of how it works:

+#### Database Tables Involved:

+- **`email_campaigns`**: Stores campaign data including status and scheduled_at timestamp
+- **`campaign_templates`**: Stores the active template version used for sending
+- **`campaign_segments`**: Links campaigns to specific user segments
+- **`campaign_recipients`**: Stores individual recipients for each campaign

+#### Scheduling Workflow:

+1. **User Action**: Admin selects schedule date/time in the UI and clicks "Schedule" button
+2. **Frontend Validation**:
+   - Verifies campaign has HTML content
+   - Checks if template_id is set
+   - Confirms at least one segment is selected
+   - May auto-save pending changes before scheduling

+3. **Template Creation**:
+   - Frontend checks for an active template in `campaign_templates`
+   - If none exists, creates one automatically with:
+     - HTML content from campaign_html_body
+     - Plain text version generated by stripping HTML tags
+     - Subject line from campaign.subject or campaign.name
+     - template_id from selected_template_id or template_id
+   - Uses the /api/admin/campaigns/[id]/templates endpoint

+4. **Schedule API Call**:
+   - POST request to /api/admin/campaigns/[id]/schedule
+   - Validates campaign exists and is in draft status
+   - Double-checks for active template
+   - Updates campaign status to "scheduled" and sets scheduled_at timestamp

+#### Implementation Notes:

+- Admin client is used throughout to bypass RLS policies
+- Both frontend and API have fallbacks to create templates if missing
+- All functions include error handling and meaningful error messages
+- Additional logging aids in debugging the scheduling process

+### 2. Email Delivery Post-Scheduling (PENDING IMPLEMENTATION)

+After a campaign is scheduled, recipients need to be populated and emails sent.
+This part is currently **not implemented** and needs to be added to our workflow:

+#### Required Implementation:

+1. **Recipient Population**:
+   - The `addRecipientsFromSegments(campaignId)` function exists but needs to be triggered
+   - This function:
+     - Gets all segment IDs associated with the campaign
+     - Fetches users from these segments with pagination (handles 1000+ users)
+     - Inserts recipients into the `campaign_recipients` table with status "pending"
+     - Uses upsert with conflict handling to avoid duplicates

+2. **Background Job Implementation (TODO)**:
+   - Need to create a scheduled background process
+   - Should check for campaigns with status "scheduled" and scheduled_at <= current time
+   - For each ready campaign:
+     - Call addRecipientsFromSegments(campaignId)
+     - Update campaign status from "scheduled" to "sending"
+     - Process recipients in batches to avoid rate limits
+     - Update campaign status to "sent" when complete

+3. **Integration with Email Service (TODO)**:
+   - Current codebase uses Postmark for email delivery
+   - Need to integrate campaign sending with the existing email service
+   - Include tracking pixels and click tracking for analytics

+#### Suggested Implementation Options:

+1. **Supabase Edge Function**:
+   - Create a scheduled Edge Function that runs every X minutes
+   - Checks for campaigns ready to send and processes them
+   - Advantages: serverless, scales automatically

+2. **External Scheduling Service**:
+   - Use a service like Inngest or a custom solution
+   - Set up recurring jobs to process scheduled campaigns
+   - Advantages: more control over scheduling, better monitoring

+3. **Webhook Integration**:
+   - Use a third-party scheduling service to trigger webhooks
+   - Create an API endpoint to process campaigns when triggered
+   - Advantages: offloads scheduling logic to dedicated service

+### Next Development Steps

+1. Implement the background job for processing scheduled campaigns
+2. Add campaign recipient population at the scheduled time
+3. Integrate with email service for batch sending
+4. Add tracking and analytics for sent campaigns
+5. Implement error handling and retry logic for failed sends

 ## Database Schema Modifications and Error Resolution (2025-05-13)